-In accordance with the PFMI, CCPs should address non-default risks in their recovery planning.18 In an extreme case, however, a CCP's resources and tools might not be sufficient to fully cover potential non-default losses and a wind-down of the CCP could pose financial stability risks in the prevailing market conditions because of a failure to maintain the CCP's critical functions.
-To prepare for this risk, the resolution authority should consider in its resolution planning at least the following hypothetical non-default loss risks:
+In accordance with the PFMI, CCPs should address non-default risks in their recovery planning.
+In an extreme case, however, a CCP's resources and tools might not be sufficient to fully cover potential non-default losses and a wind-down of the CCP could pose financial stability risks in the prevailing market conditions because of a failure to maintain the CCP's critical functions.

+To prepare for this risk, the resolution authority should consider in its resolution planning at least the following hypothetical non-default loss risks, taking into account the loss allocation arrangements for each type of risk under the CCP's rules: